5afe/safe/specs/replace_browser_extension/01_main.rst

    The error alert shows up explaining that the scanned QR-code is invalid.
 After alert dismissal the camera screen stays open.

-4.5.
 Existing Extension Scanned
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Steps
 +++++